Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 Blue Jays: LHP Hyun Jin Ryu (forearm inflammation) joined the team and is expected to come off the injured list to start Saturday at Tampa Bay. … C Danny Jansen (left oblique strain) was set to begin a rehab assignment at Class A Dunedin. … INF/OF Cavan Biggio, on the COVID-19 injured list, was scheduled to be the DH at Triple-A Buffalo.

 Yankees: OF Joey Gallo was rested against the left-hander even though he’s 3 for 9 with two home runs and a walk off Kikuchi.
 Gallo drew a one-out walk as a pinch-hitter in the seventh.
-OF/DH Giancarlo Stanton will probably get Wednesday off, manager Aaron Boone said.
+Stanton will probably get Wednesday off, Boone said.

 UP NEXT

-Blue Jays: RHP José Berríos (2-1, 5.34 ERA) pitches Wednesday when the teams wrap up a two-game series with a 12:35 p.m. matinee.
-Berríos is 2-2 with a 4.83 ERA in six career outings against New York — he gave up three earned runs over five innings at Yankee Stadium on April 13.

-Yankees: RHP Jameson Taillon (2-1, 2.84) starts on seven days’ rest after throwing six sharp innings last Tuesday in a 9-1 win at Toronto.
+Blue Jays RHP José Berríos (2-1, 5.34 ERA) pitches Wednesday against RHP Jameson Taillon (2-1, 2.84) when the AL East foes wrap up a two-game series with a 12:35 p.m. matinee.
+Taillon starts on seven days’ rest after throwing six sharp innings last Tuesday in a 9-1 win at Toronto.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports